millzpaugh/infection/README.md

 # infection

 This Django project is a visualization of the challenge described below.
-It is available here at this url: https://warm-spire-20456.herokuapp.com
+It is available here: https://warm-spire-20456.herokuapp.com

 <strong>The Challenge:</strong>